 LiveWorld contracts out moderation services to their clients.
-They hire the moderators and then various businesses pay them to use these moderators for their own purposes, so what you actually do there may vary depending on who the client is.
+They hire the moderators and then various businesses pay them to use these moderators for their own purposes.
+Therefore, what you actually do varies depending on the client.

 From the website, content moderation for this company typically involves the following:

 Sweeping of client content, which can include Facebook Wall posts and comments, message boards, chat boards, user groups, blog entries, videos, pictures, or audio files on either LiveWorld or client platforms.

 Payment at LiveWorld

 Once hired, you’ll start out somewhere around $8 to $10 hourly.
 I’ve read the exact rate is dependent on your location.
 This info didn’t come from the LiveWorld site because they don’t have it listed, so those are just quotes I read around the web.